OpenSight/janus-cloud/README.md

 By now, Janus-proxy / Janus-sentinel only support corresponding with the backend Janus server by WebSocket, not support other transport.

-In summary, there are the following requirements on the configuration of the backend Janus server when deploying with Janus-cloud:
+there are the following requirements on the backend Janus server when deploying with Janus-cloud:

+* Janus-gateway version >= 0.9.2
 * WebSocket transport must be enabled to correspond with Janus-proxy/Janus-sentinel
 * token_auth must be disabled

 9 Directory structure of project source